 Senior dispensing opticians usually earn

-Pay for dispensing opticians varies depending on experience and location of the practice.
+Pay for dispensing opticians varies depending on experience and responsibilities.

-- Dispensing opticians in training usually start on about minimum wage to $43,000 a year.
+- Dispensing opticians in training usually start on minimum wage to $43,000 a year.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates